Whitney-on-Wye toll bridge: Bridge

-A bridge was first built at the site around 1780 following authorisation by Act of Parliament and with the agreement of Tomkyns Dew, the lord of the manor.
+A bridge was first built at the site following authorisation by the Whitney Bridge Act 1780 (20 Geo.
+3. c.
+27) and with the agreement of Tomkyns Dew, the lord of the manor.
 The stone structure of five bays replaced a ferry that had been operated by Dew.
 This bridge and two successors of similar design were all destroyed by flooding on the river, the last in 1795.

-Another Act of Parliament was passed in 1796, allowing the crossing to be partially rebuilt in 1797 to a different design that used stone and wood.
+Another act of Parliament, the Whitney Bridge Act 1797 (37 Geo.
+3. c.
+56) was passed in 1796, allowing the crossing to be partially rebuilt in 1797 to a different design that used stone and wood.
 The central three bays were at this time replaced with a wood decking and superstructure.
 This beam and trestle design comprising three spans is how the bridge appears today.
 The two outer spans are buttressed masonry archways of sandstone and ashlar; the central wooden section has two double pontoons to support it.

-A major program of reconstruction was undertaken in 1992–1993, costing around £300,000.
+A major programme of reconstruction was undertaken in 1992–1993, costing around £300,000.